millipedes/ns/README.md

 operations.
 Many more features are coming quickly as the basic infrastructure of the language is now written.

+The programming language has a working symbol table (i.e. complete stack frame functionality for integers, but no entry point to making new frames yet).

 As it is currently written, this language supports the following context free grammar (BNF-like notation):
 ```